jsantos42/onlineBooking/README.md

 If the browser does not open automatically, just go ahead and open [http://localhost:3000](http://localhost:3000) to view it in your browser.

+## Potential Improvements
+- booking a slot does not change the json file in data
+- use of databases would allow us to have variations between weekdays on different weeks (now, each doctor has a fixed set of slots)
+- calendar days should get faded out if no treatments available on them; this way, filtering doctors would have a visual effect on the calendar
+- it could have smooth scrolling transition to each component that is triggered by the user actions.
+I played a little with the useRef() but I would probably need another day just to do this, since I've never used it
+- it could be a LOT easier on the eyes...but then again I got the impression styling was not the major goal here.
+If it was, let me know and I'll improve this!

 ## Documentation
 There's both a dark and light theme, switchable on the click of an icon on the nav.
 Still, the aesthetics could be seriously be improved.